alexholcombe/MOTcircular/dataPreprocess/eyetracking/README.md

 ## Preprocessing of the Eyelink (EDF) file

-At long last we found [code for direct import into R](http://visionscience.com/pipermail/visionlist/2013/006286.html).
-However, I have not tested it (and would require code to collapse events of each trial) and it comes too late- I've already perfected the following workflow with the extra step of generating a Fixation Report in Eyelink Dataviewer.
+Eyelink now recommends [this R package](https://cran.r-project.org/package=eyelinkReader) for reading EDF files.
+However, I have not tested it (and would require code to collapse events of each trial) and it came too late- I've already perfected the following workflow with the extra step of generating a Fixation Report in Eyelink Dataviewer.

 Get the EDF file off the eyetracking machine (reboot eyetracking machine, select Windows), it's located in Eyelink:elcl:data and has the name of the participant.